mirko-laruina/SpaceApp/README.md

 # SpaceApp
 SpaceApp challenge 2019

+## Security
+The Google Maps key used in this webapp has been deactivated for security reasons

+## WARNING
-WARNING: some changes have been made to the required `google-maps-react`, in particular, in `aquagang/node_modules/google-maps-react/dist/components/HeatMap.js` line
+Some changes have been made to the required `google-maps-react`, in particular, in `aquagang/node_modules/google-maps-react/dist/components/HeatMap.js` line

 	return new google.maps.LatLng(pos.lat, pos.lng);